thdillinger/Sonoff-Alexa/README.md

 - web configuration portal to setup tokes, servers, ports, hostnam and invokatio name
 - OTA over the air firmware update
 - ~~Blynk integration~~
-- turn off and on relay from onboard button ~~and external button~~
+- turn off and on relay from onboard button, short button press.
+- medium button press (> four sec.)- reset
+- long button press (> eight sec.)- reset the WiFi settings and restart
-- turn off, on and timer set from a webfrontend
+- turn off/on and timer set from a webfrontend

 If you want a more complete/complex firmware you should check out the [Sonoff-MQTT-OTA-Arduino](https://github.com/arendst/Sonoff-MQTT-OTA-Arduino) project.